 You'll immediately lose all the tax benefits.

 Instead, speak to the new provider and fill out a transfer form.
-This will usually include a note you can send to your existing ISA company.
-Your new provider should then sort it all out, including contacting your current provider, and moving the money over for you, keeping your tax benefits intact.
-If you transfer a shares ISA, it may be necessary to pay another initial charge.
+Your new provider should then sort it all out, including contacting your current provider, and moving the money over for you.
+If you transfer a stocks & shares ISA, it may be necessary to pay another initial charge.
 Some stocks & shares ISA providers also charge you for withdrawing your money or leaving them.

 That's the key thing to remember.
 But when transferring ISAs, what you can do depends on which type of ISA you want to transfer.

 Current year's cash ISA.
-You may move ALL of this to another cash ISA, or into a shares ISA.
-You cannot split it into more than one provider or ISA type.
+You can move ALL of this to another cash ISA, or into a stocks & shares ISA.
+You can't split it into more than one provider or ISA type.

 Current year's shares ISA.
-You may move ALL of this to another shares ISA, but you can't move it to a cash ISA, or split it between more than one shares ISA.
+You can move ALL of this to another stocks & shares ISA, but you can't move it to a cash ISA, or split it between more than one stocks & shares ISA.

 Past years' cash ISAs.
-You may move ALL of this to another cash ISA or into a shares ISA, or SPLIT it between more than one cash or shares ISA.
+You can move ALL of this to another cash ISA or into a stocks & shares ISA, or you can SPLIT it between more than one cash ISA or stocks & shares ISA.

 Past years' shares ISAs.
-You may move ALL of this to another shares ISA, or SPLIT it between more than one shares ISA.
-You may not move any of it into cash ISAs.
+You can move ALL of this to another stocks & shares ISA, or SPLIT it between more than one stocks & shares ISA.
+You can't move any of it into cash ISAs.

 Not all ISA providers will accept transfers of previous years' allowances.
 To see the best ones that will, read the Transferring Cash ISAs guide.

-Personal Equity Plans (PEPs) and Tax-Exempt Special Savings Accounts (Tessas) were forerunners to ISAs during the '80s and '90s.
+A. Personal equity plans (PEPs) and tax-exempt special savings accounts (Tessas) were forerunners to ISAs during the '80s and '90s.
 Once ISAs were introduced, there were also mini- and maxi- ISAs.

-All these tax free savings accounts have been converted into ISAs.
+All these tax-free savings accounts have now been converted into ISAs.

 If you had cash in a mini-ISA, this is now just a cash ISA.
-A mini shares ISA is now just a shares ISA.
-And if you had a maxi ISA (a combination of cash and shares) then the shares element will be a shares ISA, and the cash element a cash ISA.
+A mini shares ISA is now just a stocks & shares ISA.
+And if you had a maxi ISA (a combination of cash and shares) then the shares element will be a stocks & shares ISA, and the cash element a cash ISA.

 Tessa and PEP cash will also now be cash ISAs.
 It's worth checking any old accounts, as it's likely they're all paying rubbish rates of interest.
 See the Transferring Cash ISAs guide for the current top payers.
 All these accounts accept any old cash ISA savings.

-If you think you had either of these investments, or a standard ISA, but are now not sure what has happened to it, it's possible to track down old accounts and reclaim the funds (plus any interest) inside them.
+If you think you had either of these investments, or a standard ISA, but are now not sure what's happened to it, it's possible to track down old accounts and reclaim the funds (plus any interest) inside them.
 Read the full Reclaim Forgotten Cash guide.